18 Top Things to Do in Greenwich, London

 5. Wander around Greenwich Park

 For those wanting to linger awhile, grab a snack and a drink from the Pavillion Cafe and head to the picnic tables at the back.
 The views are every bit as good from here.
 If you can arrive a little later in the day, the views are especially memorable at sunset.
 If visiting at dusk, don't be in a hurry to leave after the public address system announces the park's closure.
 Instead, take your time, and take the longest route back down to the river.

 At the park's south end, farthest from the river, is the Ranger's House.
 This lovely red brick manor house stands adjacent to the park's Rose Garden and is home to the Wernher Collection with its displays of jewelry, glassware, antique silverware, and paintings.
 If you can linger a little longer, there's also a pleasant café on-site.

 Official site: www.royalparks.org.uk/parks/greenwich-park

-The Royal Observatory, founded in 1675 by Charles II to promote safer navigation, was housed in Flamsteed House, which was designed specifically for the purpose by Sir Christopher Wren.
+The Royal Observatory was founded in 1675 by Charles II to promote safer navigation.
+It was originally housed in Flamsteed House, which was designed specifically for the purpose by Sir Christopher Wren.
 After the Royal Observatory moved to Herstmonceux near Hastings in Sussex in the 1950s, Flamsteed House has been used to showcase a collection of old astronomical instruments in what's now known as the Astronomy Centre.

 On a mast topping one of the building's towers is a red time ball that drops at 1pm every day, a device originally intended to enable vessels in the river to regulate their chronometers.
 The zero meridian of longitude, dividing the world into eastern and western halves, runs through the Meridian Building, and is marked by a steel rod in the floor.